Douglas Trumbull shoots and James Horner scores Natalie Wood’s final film…

 The visual interpretations are also eerie in a number of experiences by showing the disintegration of individuals’ thoughts and with those thoughts flooding the person’s brain in a psychotic experience.
 Equally chilling is the noise of an increased heartbeat.

 These particular segments made these difficult to watch if you have a medical or personal understanding of those conditions.
 Horner’s disturbing score adds to the impact of these scenes.

 The scenes after death are supported by Trumbull’s special effects.
 With memories seen as snippets from the deceased life encased in bubbles.
 The memories are seen from their interpretation of events.

 The acting ensemble was fantastic.
 The film was however sadly Natalie Wood’s last movie.
-This talented actress giving one of her most riveting later performances.
+This talented actress gave one of her most riveting later performances.
 Wood giving her all as the estranged wife for the right reasons was credible in this performance.

 Louise Fletcher proved herself as a woman of many contrasting roles as this good scientist role and as someone with honourable leanings.
-Her passionate strong portrayal of this scientist strongly advocating her project used for the right reasons than for the wrong ones.
+Her passionate strong portrayal of this scientist strongly advocating her project is used for the right reasons than for the wrong ones.
 This warm and compassionate role is a complete contrast to the controlling orderly and cold Nurse Ratched.

 Weeper Rating: 😦 😦😦 😦😦 😦😦 😦/10